 10. Credit Check

-A credit check is when a financial body or institution checks to see how often you pay the balance on your credit card(s), whether you pay your balance(s) on time, how much money you owe, how many cards /accounts you have open (tip: less is better), and how long have you owed the money.
+A credit check is when a financial body or institution checks to see how often you pay the balance on your credit card(s), whether you pay your balance(s) on time, how much money you owe, how many cards /accounts you have open (tip: less is better!), and how long have you owed the money.
 All of this accounts to what they call creditworthiness.
-If everything looks sketchy/bad (re: you are reckless with your credit card(s) and you owe a lot – and worse still on several cards) then you have bad credit.
+If everything looks sketchy/bad ( meaning you are reckless with your credit card(s) and you owe a lot – and worse still own several cards) then you have bad credit.
 If you pay your bills on time (within the grace period is ideal), don’t open too many accounts, and you have a good-looking record then you have good credit.
 Some employers do a credit check (if you work in the finance sector or if you’re a person who literally collects money on behalf of credit companies from people in “collections” for not paying their credit cards), and landlords often ask for your “credit score” (which means you have to get a credit check).

 11. Credit Score